tibjs/commons/packages/testlab/README.md

-# LoopBack Test Lab
+# Tib Test Lab

-A collection of test utilities we use to write LoopBack tests.
+A collection of test utilities we use to write Tib tests.

 ## Overview

-Test utilities to help writing LoopBack 4 tests:
+Test utilities to help writing Tib 4 tests:

 - `expect` - behavior-driven development (BDD) style assertions
 - `sinon`